 At the start of every school year, I look for ways to get our schedules, school work, paperwork, and lives in general, more organized.

-This command center is simple enough for anyone to do on their own, and really not expensive, either.
+This family command center is simple enough for you to do on your own.
+It’s not expensive, either.
 Plus, it works well for any family size!

-- Where you should set up your command center for easy, optimal viewing, and the size of that space.
+- Where should you set up your command center for easy, optimal viewing?

-- What are you looking to get out of your command center?
-What problems are you hoping an organized space for your family will fix?
+- What are you looking to get out of this?
+What problems are you hoping to fix by creating a home command center?

 - A clear, concise calendar for everyone to see what our schedule looks like.
 This helps every family member know what’s going on each day, and provides a sense of stability as well as ownership for even the youngest of our crew.